-- Methods: The investment officer shall prepare an investment report at least annually, including a management summary, that provides an analysis of the status of the current investment portfolio, and the individual transactions executed.
+- Methods: The investment officer shall prepare an investment monthly report at least annually, including a management summary, that provides an analysis of the status of the current investment portfolio, and the individual transactions executed over the last month.
 This management summary will be prepared in a manner which will allow the town of Erie to ascertain whether investment activities during the reporting period have conformed to the investment policy.
 The report should be provided to the town administrator and the town board.
 The report will include the following: - a.
-Listing of individual securities held at the end of the reporting period. - b.
-Realized and unrealized gains or losses resulting from appreciation or depreciation by listing the par, cost and market value of securities. - c.
-Time-weighted total rate of return and average weighted yield to maturity of portfolio on investments as compared to applicable benchmarks. - d.
+Listing of individual securities held at the end of the reporting period. - Realized and unrealized gains or losses resulting from appreciation or depreciation by listing the par, cost and market value of securities, ever one year duration that are not intended to be held until maturity (in accordance with governmental accounting standards board [GASB] requirements). - Time-weighted total rate of return and Aaverage weighted yield to maturity of portfolio on investments as compared to applicable benchmarks. - d.
 Listing of investment by maturity date. - e.
-Percentage of the total portfolio which each type of investment represents. - f.
-Average maturity of the portfolio and modified duration of the portfolio. - g.
-Average portfolio credit quality. - h.
+Percentage of the total portfolio which each type of investment represents.

+- f.
+Average maturity of the portfolio and modified duration of the portfolio. - Average portfolio credit quality. - h.
 A statement of compliance with the investment policy. - 2.
 Performance Standards: The investment portfolio will be managed in accordance with the parameters specified within this policy.
 The portfolio should obtain a market average rate of return during a market/economic environment of stable interest rates.
 A series of appropriate benchmarks shall be established against which portfolio performance shall be compared on a regular basis.
 The benchmarks shall be reflective of the actual securities being purchased and risks undertaken, and the benchmarks shall have a similar weighted average maturity as the portfolio.
 The benchmark shall be readily available market indices. - Market Value: The market value of the portfolio shall be calculated monthly and a statement of the market value of the portfolio shall be issued monthly.
-In defining market value, considerations should be given to government accounting standard board pronouncements. - J. Amendments: This investment policy shall be reviewed on an annual basis by the finance director.
+In defining market value, considerations should be given to government accounting standard board pronouncements. - Amendments: This investment policy shall be reviewed on an annual basis by the finance director.
 Any changes to this investment policy must be approved by the finance director and the town board of trustees.
 (Ord.
 45-2005, 12-13-2005)